dustinpfister/hexo_sitesource/source/_posts/hexo-tags-http-requests.md

 ## Is it a good Idea

 I am on the fence with this.
 As of late I like the idea of having separate scripts that can be used to update the actual text of my markdown files, rather than writing a hexo tag.
-Still I have not yet found, or developed a decent software solution for maintain a large collection of markdown files.
-For the time bean it would seem that this approach works okay.
+Still I have not yet found, or developed a decent software solution for maintaining a large collection of markdown files.
+For now it would seem that this approach works okay.

 So in the scripts folder of my hexo project working tree I have a *.js file called "my-tags.js" which is where I register all the hexo tags for use in my blog posts.
 In there I have this code that is relevant to this process.